Overfishing Statistics – Global Status of Fishery Resources!

 one model of a sustainable fisheries practice is for individual

-In 2018, global fish production hit an all-time record as the FAO estimated that the world produced a whopping 179 million tonnes approximately of fish.
-Just under half of the total figure, 82 million tonnes, came from aquaculture alone.
+As of 2022, the volume of global fish production crossed 184 million metric tons.
+In 2018, global fish production hit an all-time record as the FAO estimated that the world produced a whopping 179 million metric tons approximately of fish.
+Just under half of the total figure, 82 million tons, came from aquaculture alone.

 On top of the substantial amount of fish that we took out of the ocean in 2017, Fish Count also approximated that we additionally removed 250 to 600 billion farmed crustaceans simply for human consumption.

-I think it’s easy to forget about crustaceans when discussing overfishing, but the damage and excessive catching we do to the invertebrates of the ocean is equally as alarming.
+I think it’s easy to forget about crustaceans when discussing overfishing, but the damage and excessive catching we do to the invertebrates of the ocean are equally alarming.

 The most shocking part of it all, however, is that fish farms contribute a far greater percentage than fisheries.
 Aquaculture has accelerated rapidly over the past few decades, and we now get more fish from controlled cultivation than from the open ocean.

-It’s crazy to think that only seven of the 195 countries in the world account for 50% of the global fish captures, but surprisingly that’s the reality.
-The FAO ranks the top fishery-producing countries, with the world’s most populous country China taking the top spot with an astonishing 15%.
+It’s crazy to think that only seven of the 195 countries in the world account for 49% of the global fish captures, but surprisingly, that’s the reality.
+The FAO ranks the top fishery-producing countries, with the world’s most populous country, China, taking the top spot with an astonishing 15%.

 Following China are Indonesia and Peru, who each contribute 7%, India with 6%, Russia and the United States with 5% each, and Vietnam with 3%.